akoenig/prisma-kubernetes-deployment/readme.md

 ## 4. Prisma

 Okay, fair enough, the database is deployed.
-Next up: The actual Prisma server which is responsible for serving as an endpoint for the Prisma CLI.
+Next up: Deploying the actual Prisma server which is responsible for serving as an endpoint for the Prisma CLI.

 This application communicates with the already deployed `database` service and uses it as the storage backend.
 Therefore, the Prisma server is a stateless application because it doesn't need any additional disk storage.